 Speed is what matters, and the river is too slow.
 Now there’s a new Holland Tunnel under the river and soon the new George Washington Bridge.

 Bill Moyers: The Mohawks are ironworkers now- walking the high steel and taking the city into the sky.

 Bill Moyers: An airplane to Albany.
 90 miles an hour.
 No more leisurely sightseeing in the Catskills.
 No painters and writers making this trip.

 Look down there.
 The machine has conquered the river.

 Airplane passenger: Look Faye, there’s West Point Military Academy.

 Bill Moyers: For all this, the Hudson retains much of its original splendor- for two hundred years people were inspired here by a vision of America The Beautiful….and devoted themselves to saving it.

 This is where we first learned that nature is not indestructible, and that if we are to survive in the natural world we must care for it as we would our own children.
 Thomas Cole knew this back in 1836 when he wrote:

 Voice of actor reading words of Thomas Cole: Nature has spread for us a rich and delightful banquet.
 Shall we turn from it?
 We are still in Eden; the wall that shuts us out of the garden is our own ignorance and folly.

 Stories from the Hudson is part one of the two-part series, America’s First River, Bill Moyers on the Hudson.
-You can purchase the full DVD of the 2002 series from Acorn.
+You can purchase the full DVD of the 2002 series from Amazon.
 This transcript was entered on June 6, 2015.